Attribute Metadata

 Number editor¶

-editor is used to present a number spinner configured with optional
+The number editor is used to present a number spinner configured with optional

 min, max and step values.